7,028 Servings of Fried Rice Later—Here's What We Learned

 Here's why.

-That 50-degree difference is everything.
+That 50-degree gap is everything.

 Technique 2: Sauce at the End

-Most home cooks add sauce while the rice is still cooking.
+Most people add sauce while cooking.

-Result: Light, clean finish.
-Every grain coated but not sticky.
+Result: Light finish.
+Coated, not sticky.

 Technique 3: Heat Never Drops